Add apps for Windows PCs that run the Intune software client

 Use the information in this topic to learn how to add apps to Intune before you deploy them.

 The information in this topic helps you add apps for Windows PCs that you manage by using the Intune software client.
-If you want to add apps for enrolled Windows PCs and other mobile devices, see Add apps for mobile devices in Microsoft Intune.
+If you want to add apps for enrolled Windows PCs and other mobile devices, see Add apps to Microsoft Intune.

 To install apps to PCs, they must be capable of being installed silently, with no user interaction.
 If this is not the case, the installation will fail.